-The mapFile command enables you to change the status of unmapped database files in an RPS database configured with the Mapped Extent or Working Set storage mode to Assigned.
+The mapFile command enables you to change the status of unmapped database files in an RPS database configured with the Mapped Extent storage mode to Assigned.

 The syntax of the mapFile command in the jdbutilb command line is as follows.